LIFE STORY

 I once heard a proudly mono-lingual senior Australia trade official in Tokyo refer to his Japanese-speaking underlings as ‘my Jappies.’

-True, and perhaps partly as a result of my journalistic efforts to raise the language issue, Canberra in 1973 commissioned a heavily publicized report by Fitzgerald recommending that Australian schools should all be obliged to teach Asian languages.
+True, and perhaps partly as a result of my journalistic efforts to raise the language issue, Canberra in 1973 commissioned a heavily publicised report by Fitzgerald recommending that Australian schools should all be obliged to teach Asian languages.

 But the report was almost as half-baked as the attitudes that went before it.